vespersword/courses-website/README.md

 Live demonstration: https://courses-website.herokuapp.com/
 This website is a mix between an open online course platform and a course platform from a college's point of view.

-<h2> Admin account details - Username: 'Admin' Password: 'admin' </h2>
+<b> Admin account details - Username: 'Admin' Password: 'admin' </b>
-<h2> Account to test credit constraint when enrolling and university constraint(university of this account is VITC so try enrolling in Maths course MAT1002 which is for VITV only) <br>
+<b> Account to test credit constraint when enrolling and university constraint(university of this account is VITC so try enrolling in Maths course MAT1002 which is for VITV only) <br>
-  Username: 'restrict_test' Password: 'password'
+  Username: 'restrict_test' Password: 'password' </b>

 <h1> This is a course registration website implemented with Express along with mongoDB Atlas and PUG as a template engine. </h1>